 - Focus on both information and graphic design.

 Making good infographics require a lot of practice.
-So, don’t give up!
+Take the first step by creating an account on Piktochart and don’t give up!